The sun's ultraviolet (UV) radiation is the major cause of skin cancer but it is also our best source of vitamin D.

-For the remaining months, May, August and September, people in the southern region should be guided by their local UV Index forecast and cover up when it reaches 3 or more.
+The best advice is to be guided by your local UV Index forecast and cover up if you will be outside when it reaches 3 or higher.

 In winter in northern parts of Australia, where the UV radiation levels remain high throughout the year, vitamin D levels can be maintained through day-to-day outdoor activities and there is no need for intentional sun exposure.

 Some groups in the community have a higher risk of vitamin D deficiency.
 They include:

 - Naturally dark-skinned people, who may need more UV exposure to produce adequate levels of vitamin D. This is because the pigment in their skin may reduce the amount of UV radiation that is absorbed by the body.

 - People who cover their skin for religious or cultural reasons.

 - The elderly and people who are housebound or in institutional care.

 - Babies and infants of vitamin D deficient mothers, especially if the babies are exclusively or partially breastfed.